AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/web-sdk.md

 >[!VIDEO](https://video.tv.adobe.com/v/3418895?quality=12&learn=on)

-Familiarize yourself with the concept of Datastreams and related topics such as data governance and configuration by visiting the [Datastreams overview](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/overview.html) page.
+Familiarize yourself with the concept of Datastreams and related topics such as data governance and configuration by visiting the [Datastreams overview](https://experienceleague.adobe.com/docs/experience-platform/datastreams/overview.html) page.

 ## Create Tag property - Experience Platform

 Learn how to create a tag property in Experience Platform to add the Web SDK JavaScript library to the WKND website.
-The newly defined tag property has following resources:
+The newly defined tag property has the following resources:

 + Tag Extensions: [Core](https://exchange.adobe.com/apps/ec/100223/adobe-launch-core-extension) and [Adobe Experience Platform Web SDK](https://exchange.adobe.com/apps/ec/106387/aep-web-sdk)
 + Data Elements: The data elements of custom code type that extract page-name, site-section, and host-name using WKND site's Adobe Client Data Layer.
-Also, the XDM Object type data element that complies with newly created WKND XDM schema build-in earlier [Create XDM Schema](#create-xdm-schema---experience-platform) step.
+Also, the XDM Object type data element that complies with the newly created WKND XDM Schema build-in earlier [Create XDM Schema](#create-xdm-schema---experience-platform) step.
 + Rule: Send data to Platform Edge Network whenever a WKND webpage is visited using the Adobe Client Data Layer triggered `cmp:show` event.

 While building and publishing the tag library using the **Publishing Flow**, you can use the **Add All Changed Resources** button.
 To select all the resources like Data Element, Rule, and Tag Extensions instead of identifying and picking an individual resource.
 Also, during the development phase, you can publish the library just to the _Development_ environment, then verify and promote it to the _Stage_ or _Production_ environment.